eeshvardasikcm/rise-of-kingdoms-guides/realistic-effect-strategies.md

 placing bamboo trees in between your main city buildings and your military buildings, Will make travel to the military building's, difficult even within your own city.
+#### After successfully performing peacekeeping for some time,
+you may find it necessary to remove some uncomfortable bamboo from your city.
+Clearing the bamboo and opening travel possibilities within your city, will allow for a civilization that does not war.
 ### military buildings along the back wall
 pop up notifications will be harder to see, when military buildings are away from the center of the city.